pszufe/OpenStreetMapXSim.jl/README.md

-# OSMsim.jl
+# OpenStreetMapXSim.jl

-OSMsim- map simulations library
+OpenStreetMapXSim - map simulations library

+This is a proof-of-concept beta version.

 ## Installation